laviet2208/gstar2eventb/README.md

 # gStar2EventB

-This repository contains the model-transformation artifacts used to support the paper:
+This repository contains the tool-support artifacts used to support the paper:

 **A Formal Semantic Framework for Goal-Oriented Requirements Modeling**